stinkyink/book-publishing-guide/chapter1.markdown

 your work.
 This can give you both a proofreading service and feedback on your style of writing, for free.

-However, for anyone seriously looking at publishing a book a proofreader or editor is essential to ensure you’re submitting the highest quality document that does your work and creativity justice.
+If you're seriously looking at publishing a book a proofreader or editor is essential to make sure you’re submitting the highest quality document that does your work, and creativity, justice.
 For a general idea of cost, a 10,000 word short story will be looking at around £80-120, and a full novel in excess of 100,000 words will often start from £300.